elmtree-askmo/cloudcannon-app/content/learn/nursing/how-can-nurses-utilize-nice-guidelines-to-enhance-evidencebased-practice.md

 url: /learn/nursing/questions/how-can-nurses-utilize-nice-guidelines-to-enhance-evidencebased-practice
 score: -1.0
 related_article1:
-    id: 169620
+    id: 169615
-    title: What are the potential legal implications of substance use on a nurse's fitness to practice?
+    title: >-
+        What are the key qualifications required for teaching staff in nursing education?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-potential-legal-implications-of-substance-use-on-a-nurses-fitness-to-practice
+    url: /learn/nursing/questions/what-are-the-key-qualifications-required-for-teaching-staff-in-nursing-education
 related_article2:
-    id: 169622
+    id: 169613
-    title: What characteristics make a nurse an effective role model?
+    title: >-
+        What is the role of the NMC in the approval and monitoring of nursing education programs?
     subject: Nursing
-    url: /learn/nursing/questions/what-characteristics-make-a-nurse-an-effective-role-model
+    url: /learn/nursing/questions/what-is-the-role-of-the-nmc-in-the-approval-and-monitoring-of-nursing-education-programs
 related_article3:
+    id: 169614
+    title: >-
+        Why is collaboration with universities important for the NMC in ensuring quality standards in nursing education?
+    subject: Nursing
+    url: /learn/nursing/questions/why-is-collaboration-with-universities-important-for-the-nmc-in-ensuring-quality-standards-in-nursing-education
+related_article4:
     id: 169626
+    title: >-
-    title: What is the significance of continuous professional development (CPD) in nursing?
+        What is the significance of continuous professional development (CPD) in nursing?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-significance-of-continuous-professional-development-cpd-in-nursing
-related_article4:
-    id: 169627
-    title: How does engaging in reflective practice benefit a nurse's professional development?
-    subject: Nursing
-    url: /learn/nursing/questions/how-does-engaging-in-reflective-practice-benefit-a-nurses-professional-development
 related_article5:
-    id: 169618
+    id: 169621
-    title: How does adherence to the NMC Code impact a nurse's professional standing?
+    title: >-
+        How can nurses maintain professional boundaries on social media?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-adherence-to-the-nmc-code-impact-a-nurses-professional-standing
+    url: /learn/nursing/questions/how-can-nurses-maintain-professional-boundaries-on-social-media
 ---

 &nbsp;